aquasecurity/trivy-operator/docs/docs/configuration-auditing/built-in-policies.md

 them or add a new policy.
 For example, follow the [Writing Custom Configuration Audit Policies] tutorial to add a custom policy that checks for recommended Kubernetes labels on any resource kind.

+### Processing information

+The Trivy Operator pulls the information from the [defsec] respository.

+Once the Trivy Operator is installed inside the Kubernetes cluster, it will perform the following processes:

+1. The [node-collector] will collect infrastructure data from node filesystem and processes
+2. It then outputs the data as JSON output
+3. The the Rego policies (cis-controls) from [defsec] are executed against the infrastructure data ( JSON ) and return evaluation results as ConfigAudit and Compliance reports

 ## General

 | NAME                                       | DESCRIPTION                                                                                                                                                                                                         | KINDS    |